Sprakebüll: A German village embraces a solar future | DW | 02.08.2021

 While Germany mulls over better solutions for a climate-friendly future, one northern village has already made the transition.
 And its residents say the benefits are worth every penny.
-A visit to Sprakebüll.
+DW pays a visit to Sprakebüll.

 "I am proud of Sprakebüll.
 It's great to be a part of this, to hear people from outside tell me how Sprakebüll has become known for its green energy," says Christina Johannsen.

 Johannsen runs an organic farm and shop with her husband, and customers often bring up the subject.
-After all, in Sprakebüll the energy revolution has already happened.
+After all, in Sprakebüll — population 260 — the energy revolution has already happened.

 Right across from the shop, customers can charge their electric cars.
 Behind it, houses are being built for young families.
-And the new fire station on the corner was financed with revenue from the citizens' wind farm, as Mayor Karl-Richard Nissen says proudly, pointing to six light gray wind turbines on the horizon, about two kilometers (1.2 miles) away.
+And the new fire station on the corner was financed with revenue from the citizens' wind farm, as Mayor Karl-Richard Nissen says proudly, pointing to six light-gray wind turbines on the horizon, about 2 kilometers (1.2 miles) away.

 "Alternative energy sources have brought us nothing but benefits," Nissen says.

 With the wind and solar plants, business taxes flow into municipal funds.
-"We've been able to build bike lanes here, and the community can do things it otherwise wouldn't be able to."
+"We've been able to build bike lanes here, and the community can do things it otherwise wouldn't be able to," he says.

 The proceeds from the wind farm also subsidize music lessons for children in Sprakebüll, among other things, and the village's e-car is available to all at low cost via car sharing.